matt-elliott/Giftastic/README.md

 ## USAGE
 Follow link above and type in a search term to receive gifs.

+## THE BUILD
+Built on Node.js this app utilizes the Giftastic api to serve gifs that match the user's search.

 #### TODOS
 - [x] Write algorithm
 - [x] Write JavaScript